 The most likely prospect for standing evolution is the gay-marriage case.
 If the Ninth Circuit rejects the appeal because the Prop 8 proponents lack standing, would the Supreme Court take the case?
-The Justices who support the narrow view of standing-Chief Justice Roberts and Justices Scalia, Thomas, and Alito255-also (by all accounts) oppose gay marriage.
-Standing-Justices Ginsburg, Breyer, Sotomayor, and Kagan-are believed to support gay marriage.
+The Justices who support the narrow view of standing-Chief Justice Roberts and Justices Scalia, Thomas, and Alito241-also (by all accounts) oppose gay marriage.
+The Justices who support broad standing-Justices Ginsburg, Breyer, Sotomayor, and Kagan-are believed to support gay marriage.

-It is widely expected that Justice Kennedy would join the liberal wing of the Court in a case raising the gay marriage issue.257 But Justice Kennedy has gone back and forth on the standing issue.258 It is thus possible that the Court would find standing for the Proponents and address the gay-marriage issue on the merits, without making any wholesale changes in standing doctrine.
+It is widely expected that Justice Kennedy would join the liberal wing of the Court in a case raising the gay marriage issue.243 But Justice Kennedy has gone back and forth on the standing issue.244 It is thus possible that the Court would find standing for the Proponents and address the gay-marriage issue on the merits, without making any wholesale changes in standing doctrine.